Innovation through systems thinking

 Ross Breadmore

 Mum asked for a baby, dad asked for a transformer - I was the compromise.
-Chief product officer at 4G Capital.
+Design director at JP Morgan Chase.